Z3NTL3/Exterminator/README.md

 # Exterminator
 CLI tool that wraps and empowers **CursedSpirits** with some hot-reloads and amplifications.
+> Keep in mind; Exterminator is for educational purposes only and I am not responsable for anything you or it may cause.

 ### Features
 - [ ] Installer to install CursedSpirits globally